Enquiries regarding enrolments should be directed to the Deputy Headmaster Mr Bruce Smith email@example.com or phone 06 833 5900 ext 208.

 Scinde House the boarding establishment of Napier Boys’ High School is located within this home zone.
 Proof of residence within the home zone will be required at the time of enrolment.

-The notice will indicate how applications are to be made and will specify a date by which all applications must be received.
 Applications for enrolment will be processed in the following order of priority as stated in the Education Amendment Act 2000:

 - First Priority: will be given to students who have been accepted for enrolment in an approved special programme (this priority category is not applicable to Napier Boys’ High School).